 Using a shallow bowl, submerge the noodles in boiling water and add a pinch of salt.
 Give a stir, cover with a plate, and set aside to soak for 6-8 minutes until cooked al dente.
 Drain on completion and toss through some oil to prevent sticking.

-JUICY PORK SLICES
+JUICY Pork SLICES

 Return the pan or wok to a medium-high heat with a drizzle of oil.
-Pat the pork dry with paper towel.
+Pat the Pork dry with paper towel.
 When the pan is hot, fry the pork for 6-8 minutes, shifting and turning until browned all over but still rare.
 Remove from the pan and set aside to rest for 5 minutes before slicing into thin strips.
 Lightly season the strips.

 TIME TO STIR FRY

 Return the pan or wok to a low-medium heat with another drizzle of oil if necessary.
 When hot, fry the sliced chilli to taste for about a minute until fragrant, shifting constantly.
-Add in the pork strips and stir through the sticky sauce.
+Add in the Pork strips and stir through the sticky sauce.
 Gently simmer for 4-5 minutes until the sauce is thick and the pork is cooked through, stirring occasionally.
-Toss through the cooked noodles and the remaining cabbage and carrot for 2-3 minutes until the noodles are reheated and the cabbage is slightly wilted.
+Toss through the cooked noodles and the remaining Cabbage and carrot for 2-3 minutes until the noodles are reheated and the cabbage is slightly wilted.
 Remove the pan or wok from the heat.
 Drain the pickling liquid from the slaw into a small bowl.
 Stir the liquid through the stir fry to taste.

 SERVE IT ALL UP

-Spoon the saucy pork stir fry into bowls and top with the pickled slaw and edamame.
+Spoon the saucy Pork stir fry into bowls and top with the pickled slaw and edamame.
 Scatter over the toasted seeds and garnish with any remaining fresh chilli if you’d like.
 Quick, easy, and scrumptious!